Bernard-LTW/Year2/Quiz/Quiz086.md

-# Quiz 085
+# Quiz 086

 ## Prompt
-Draw the UML Diagram
+Draw the UML Diagram and code the constructor for the class below.

 ## Code Structure
 ```python